Mahmud Iskandar Shah of Perak: Reign and conflict with the Dutch

 At the beginning of the 18th century, Perak was no longer under the control of the Aceh Sultanate as the latter became weaker.

 Death

-Sultan Mahmud Iskandar Shah ruled Perak for 67 years.
+Mahmud Iskandar Shah ruled Perak for 67 years.
 He died in 1720 when he was 120 years old and was buried in Geronggong.
 Sultan Mahmud Iskandar Shah was the sultan who ruled Perak for the longest time since he was enthroned at the age of 53.